Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Linear Diophantine Equations

 \subsection{Factorization in Commutative Rings}

+While we are mainly interested in LDEs over rings of (causal) polynomials and (noncausal) Laurent polynomials, we first determine which aspects of lifting follow from general factorization theory and thus do not distinguish between the causal and noncausal cases.
 We follow standard terminology for commutative rings $\mathcal{R}$ \cite{MacLaneBirkhoff67,Jacobson74,Hungerford74,Herstein75}.
-Divisibility of $b$ by $a\neq 0$ is denoted $a\divides b$ and means that $b=ax$ for some $x\in\mathcal{R}$.
-Nonzero elements $a,b$ are \emph{associates} if $a\divides b$ and $b\divides a$.
-If $\mathcal{R}$ has a multiplicative identity it is denoted 1; a \emph{unit} is any element $u$ with a multiplicative inverse, $u^{-1}$, satisfying $uu^{-1}=1$.
-A subset $A\subset\mathcal{R}$ is \emph{coprime} if the only common divisors of all elements in $A$ are the units.
-Nonzero elements $a,b$ are \emph{zero divisors} if $ab=0$.
-An \emph{integral domain} is a commutative ring with identity that contains no zero divisors, which is equivalent to satisfying the \emph{cancellation law},
+Divisibility of $b$ by $a\neq 0$ is denoted $a\divides b$; $a$ and $b$ are \emph{associates} if $a\divides b$ and $b\divides a$.
+A multiplicative identity for $\mathcal{R}$ is denoted 1.
+A \emph{unit} is any element $u$ with a multiplicative inverse, $u^{-1}$, such that $uu^{-1}=1$.
+A nonzero nonunit, $c$, is \emph{irreducible} if its only divisors are units and associates.
+A subset $A\subset\mathcal{R}$ is \emph{coprime} if the only common divisors of all $a_i\in A$ are units.
+An \emph{integral domain} is a commutative ring with identity that contains no \emph{zero divisors:} nonzero elements $a,b$ for which $ab=0$.